Best Of20 min read

 Cons:

-• Blog/long-form output is decent but not best-in-class
+• Long-form and blog output is decent but not best-in-class

-• Scoring is most valuable when you have existing performance data to feed it
+• Performance scoring shines most when you have existing campaign data

-Anyword is for the small business owner who thinks in ROI, not just content volume.
-If you're spending real money on ads or running email campaigns with measurable goals, the performance scoring pays for itself faster than you'd expect.
+Anyword is for the small business owner who thinks in terms of ROI, not just content volume.
+If you're spending real money on ads or running email campaigns with clear goals, the performance scoring pays for itself faster than expected.

 6. Scalenut — Best for Full SEO Content Workflows